 What you need to know about New York's Excelsior scholarship.

-In fact, Utica College's price for many students drops down to near a State University of New York (SUNY) price, even if they were to be awarded free tuition there.
-And when you factor in not only affordability, but also the quality experiences and successful results you get at Utica College, our value advantage is clear.
+In fact, Utica University's price for many students drops down to near a State University of New York (SUNY) price, even if they were to be awarded free tuition there.
+And when you factor in not only affordability, but also the quality experiences and successful results you get at Utica University, our value advantage is clear.

 |Scholarships and grants can reduce tuition for families from all income levels.||Free tuition eligibility only for New York families with annual income of less than $100,000 in 2017 (phased up to $110,000 in 2018 and to $125,000 in 2019.)|